Cruel/freeshop-site/pages/faqs.md

 Yes.
 Luma3DS is recommended.

 ### Is there a 3DSX version?
 No, and there won't be one.
-The elevated permission required become complicate to support over multiple FW versions.
+The elevated permissions required are complicated to support over multiple FW versions.

 ### Why are games missing?
 They're on the eShop.